 About the Degree

-Three 3.5-day and one 2.5-day on-campus training intensives occur at VDS, one per semester for the first four semesters.
+Three 3.5-day on-campus training intensives occur at VDS (exceptions for covid era), one per semester for the first three semesters.
 The remainder of the coursework is conducted utilizing online educational platforms, video conferencing, and other distance education modalities.
 Most work can be conducted asynchronously to fit students’ schedules.

 Students must have completed a Master of Divinity or Master of Theological Studies degree from an ATS accredited school, or the educational equivalent from an institution of higher education accredited by a US agency recognized by the Council for Higher Education Accreditation, or approved by a Canadian provincial quality assurance agency.
 Comparable degrees from institutions outside North America are accepted after review by Vanderbilt’s International Curriculum and Credentials Analyst.

 Student’s academic record must evidence master’s level work in a wide range of theological disciplines and the capacity to integrate, critically and constructively, theory and practice.